jundalisay/superb/content/en/research/xenophon/polity/part-2/section-13.md

-XIII
+---
+heading: Section 13

-I will now give a detailed account of the power and privilege assigned by Lycurgus to the king during a campaign.
+title: "The power assigned by Lycurgus to the king during a campaign."
+description: "The Polity Of The Athenians And The Spartans"
+image: "/covers/polity.jpg"
+author: Xenophon
+weight: 10
+---

 To begin with, so long as he is on active service, the state maintains the king and those with him.

 (1) The polemarchs mess with him and share his quarters, so that by dint of constant intercourse they may be all the better able to consult in common in case of need.
 Besides the polemarch three other members of the peers (2) share the royal quarters, mess, etc. The duty of these is to attend to all matters of commisariat, (3) in order that the king and the rest may have unbroken leisure to attend to affairs of actual warfare.

  (1) I.e. "the Thirty."
 See "Ages." i.
 7; "Hell."
 III. iv.
 2; Plut.
     "Ages."
 6 (Clough, iv.
 6); Aristot.
 "Pol." ii.
 9, 29.